jDevxyz/synchronous-ify/README.md

 ## Examples
 ### Simple
-This covers how to start a Pipestream session
+This covers how to start a Pipestream session.
 ```js
 const { Pipe, Strandpipe } = require('synchronous-ify')
 const stream = new Strandpipe()